-Two Borders pubs have proved themselves to be among the best bar none at a national award ceremony.
+Borders pubs ranked among best bar none at national award ceremony

 Rutherfords in Kelso and the Central Bar in Peebles were among the winners at the inaugural Scottish Bar and Brew Awards, held yesterday, Sepember 30, at the Marriott Hotel in Glasgow.